Aphrodite Désirée Navab

 Ed.D. in Art and Art Education, Teachers College, Columbia University, Dissertation title:

 “Unsaying Life Stories: A Comparative Analysis of the Autobiographical Art of Four Iranians.”
-It is the first study specifically focused on the photography and video of artists of the Iranian Diaspora.

 10/2000